-- initiatives that foster creative use, exploration and activation of public space to support social, cultural, sustainable and economic connection among our community and local businesses - delivery of projects, services and policies that support and attract businesses to set up, maintain and thrive in Port Phillip (relative to Council's role) - services that enable the collection of special rates where traders in activity centres wish to fund the promotion, marketing and development of retail precincts, and information to support groups of traders who may wish to establish Trader Associations - investment in the creative and cultural industries including live music and the games development sector through our Art and Soul Strategy, in line with available budgets each year
+- Initiatives that foster creative use, exploration and activation of public space to support social, cultural, sustainable and economic connection among our community and local businesses. - Delivery of projects, services and policies that support and attract businesses to set up, maintain and thrive in Port Phillip (relative to Council's role). - Services that enable the collection of special rates where traders in activity centres wish to fund the promotion, marketing and development of retail precincts, and information to support groups of traders who may wish to establish Trader Associations.

-- investment in the South Melbourne Market to deliver the quintessential village market experience.
-This will be achieved by implementing the 2021-2025 South Melbourne Market Strategic Plan, which includes moving towards financial sustainability, improved customer experience and an enhanced and safer public asset for our City and its visitors - events and festivals that celebrate local culture and creativity, connect residents to one another and drive economic benefit for local traders and our community - high-quality library spaces and collection services that provide opportunities for people to connect and learn, and deliver on key actions outlined in the Library Action Plan - an upgraded and reopened South Melbourne Town Hall by 2023/24

-- support for our community to access and engage with the Port Phillip City Collection and ensure it is managed sustainably for future generations to enjoy - delivery of programs, services and spaces that promote community participation and engagement in arts, culture and heritage - investment for our key arts and culture venues and organisations, including Gasworks Arts Park and Linden Gallery, to ensure we foster access, participation, local arts development and Port Phillip as a cultural destination.
+- Investment in the creative and cultural industries including live music and the games development sector through our Art and Soul Strategy, in line with available budgets each year. - Investment in the South Melbourne Market to deliver the quintessential village market experience.
+This will be achieved by implementing the 2021-2025 South Melbourne Market Strategic Plan, which includes moving towards financial sustainability, improved customer experience and an enhanced and safer public asset for our City and its visitors (once adopted by Council). - Events and festivals that celebrate local culture and creativity, connect residents to one another and drive economic benefit for local traders and our community. - High-quality library spaces and collection services that provide opportunities for people to connect and learn, and deliver on key actions outlined in the Library Action Plan (once adopted by Council). - An upgraded and reopened South Melbourne Town Hall by 2023/24. - Support for our community to access and engage with the Port Phillip City Collection and ensure it is managed sustainably for future generations to enjoy. - Delivery of programs, services and spaces that promote community participation and engagement in arts, culture and heritage. - Investment for our key arts and culture venues and organisations, including Gasworks Arts Park and Linden Gallery, to ensure we foster access, participation, local arts development and Port Phillip as a cultural destination.

-- local businesses, accommodation providers, tourism operators, social enterprises and the Victoria Tourism Industry Council to showcase the many great places within Port Phillip to encourage visitors to spend time and money in our City - small Business Victoria and the Victorian Chamber of Commerce to provide local businesses with information and connection to services that can support them to flourish - our Business Advisory Group and key business leaders in Port Phillip to ensure Council policies, programs and services support businesses to establish, maintain and grow - Creative Victoria, Music Victoria, the game development sector and other key stakeholders to explore and deliver projects that support a culture of creativity in our City
+- Local businesses, accommodation providers, tourism operators, social enterprises and the Victoria Tourism Industry Council to showcase the many great places within Port Phillip to encourage visitors to spend time and money in our City. - Small Business Victoria and the Victorian Chamber of Commerce to provide local businesses with information and connection to services that can support them to flourish. - Our Business Advisory Group and key business leaders in Port Phillip to ensure Council policies, programs and services support businesses to establish, maintain and grow. - Creative Victoria, Music Victoria, the game development sector and other key stakeholders to explore and deliver projects that support a culture of creativity in our City. - Other levels of government and stakeholders on the activation of key public spaces.

-- other levels of government and stakeholders on the activation of key public spaces - Music Victoria to identify potential live music precincts that can be designated under the planning scheme to support live music in our City.
+• Music Victoria to identify potential live music precincts that can be designated under the planning scheme to support live music in our City.

-- increased Australian and Victorian Government support for St Kilda tourism related businesses, given its place as a key tourism destination in inner Melbourne - increased Victorian and Australian Government support for small businesses to help them set up and thrive - increased Victorian and Australian Government support for creative sectors including live music, film and game development - job opportunities and skill development for young people and people who are most impacted by economic shocks, including employment support opportunities such as traineeships at Council through our Corporate Responsibility program (subject to available budgets) - increased Victorian Government support for South Melbourne, given its place as the game development hub of Australia - increased Australian and Victorian Government support for Waterfront Place as the gateway to Melbourne. - I visit a range of shops, cafes, arts performances and festivals all within the City of Port Phillip.
-I feel like I don't need to leave the City of Port Phillip to find things I need, or to have a good time.
+- Increased Australian and Victorian Government support for St Kilda tourism related businesses, given its place as a key tourism destination in inner Melbourne. - Increased Victorian and Australian Government support for small businesses to help them set up and thrive. - Increased Victorian and Australian Government support for creative sectors including live music, film and game development. - Job opportunities and skill development for young people and people who are most impacted by economic shocks, including employment support opportunities such as traineeships at Council through our Corporate Responsibility program (subject to available budgets). - Increased Victorian Government support for South Melbourne, given its place as the game development hub of Australia. - Increased Australian and Victorian Government support for Waterfront Place as the gateway to Melbourne.